akashkataria766/Sky-Core/README.md

 ### 🎯 Goal Tracker

-Create and manage personal goals while keeping them accessible alongside your AI experience.
+Create and manage personal goals alongside your AI experience.

 ### 📰 What's New